Ratomas/All-the-mods-7-to-the-sky/README.md

 These environment variables can be set at run time to override their defaults.

 * JVM_OPTS "-Xms2048m -Xmx6144m"
-* MOTD "A Minecraft (All the Mods 7 to the Sky II 1.1.3) Server Powered by Docker"
+* MOTD "A Minecraft (All the Mods 7 to the Sky 1.1.3) Server Powered by Docker"
 * LEVEL world
 * LEVELTYPE ""